daytonaio/content/articles/20240820_gpu_utilization.md

 ## Monitoring and Optimizing Performance

 After running the script, it's crucial to monitor performance and optimize as needed.
-You can use `nvidia-smi` for real-time GPU monitoring and the Python `time` module for performance benchmarking.
+This involves tracking GPU utilization, measuring execution time, and fine-tuning parameters for better efficiency.
+Tools like `nvidia-smi` and Python's `time` module can assist in these tasks.

 ### Monitoring GPU Utilization

-To monitor real-time GPU usage, run:
+To ensure your GPU is being effectively utilized during inference or training, you can use the NVIDIA System Management Interface (`nvidia-smi`).
+It provides real-time metrics, including memory usage, GPU load, and power consumption.
+Execute the following command:

 ```bash
 nvidia-smi
 ```

+This will display a dashboard showing all running processes on your GPU, making it easier to identify bottlenecks or underutilization.
+For continuous monitoring, consider combining `nvidia-smi` with logging tools or exporting data for analysis using the `--query-gpu` and `--format=csv` options.

 ### Benchmarking and Performance Tuning

-To measure the script's execution time and evaluate GPU utilization, consider using the benchmarking script:
+Benchmarking helps evaluate the script's efficiency, including GPU utilization, latency, and resource allocation.
+To benchmark the code, create the following script:

 ```python
 # benchmark.py